Jojo-Penrose/ME-405-Romi/README.md

 This is the home of the source code for the ME 405 Mechatronics term project, Romi, for Fall 2023.
+It is authored by Joseph Penrose & Paolo Navarro.

 For full documentation, view the project home page here: https://jojo-penrose.github.io/ME-405-Romi/index.html Please use the "Classes" section in the sidebar to view Class information, as the "Files" section is broken.